SandaruKasa/blog/content/posts/void.md

-If you're familiar with "sum" and "product" types, feel free to skip [to the next section](#void) (unless you want to hear me complain about how Kotlin, Java, C, C++ and everyone else gets everything wrong in their design).
+If you're familiar with "sum" and "product" types, feel free to skip [to the next section](#void) (unless you want to hear me complain about how Kotlin, Java, C, C++ and everyone else gets thing wrong in their design).
-If not, then I'm sorry your programming language doesn't let you have nice things.
+If you're not familiar with those, I'm sorry your programming language doesn't let you have nice things...
-But read on and I'll try to explain this to you!

 ### `sizeof(T)` & $|T|$

-Every type represents a piece of data, some value, constrained to one of all the possible values for this type.
+Every type represents a piece of data, some bit pattern, constrained to one of all the possible values for this type.
 For `bool` it's 2 values: `true` or `false`.
 For a `uint8_t` there's 256 of them: integers from `0` to `255`.

 Essentially, you can think of a type as of a set of all its possible values.

 For a type `T`, let's denote the number of all its possible values as $|T|$.
-Yes, this just cardinality of a set.
+Yes, just the cardinality of a set.

 Observe that we need at least $\log_2 |T|$ bits to store a value of type $T$.[^length] Indeed, $\log_2 2 = 1$ bit is enough to store a `bool` with its two possible values,